bscarlavai/self-car-wash-finder/scripts/README.md

 ### Logs

 The script provides detailed logging:
-- Number of cafes processed
+- Number of locations processed
 - Number of amenities found
 - Number of hour entries created
 - Success/error messages for each insert operation